 Another way to gain diversification is through mutual funds.
 That allows you to own hundreds of stocks that are selected by the mutual fund manager.
 That means you are less vulnerable to any individual stock's performance.

 How much of each should you have?
-Financial planners suggest that you establish you asset allocation based on your financial goals.
+Financial planners suggest that you establish your asset allocation based on your financial goals.
 You should also respond to changes in the business cycle.
-See where the U.S. economy currently stands in Where We Are in the Current Business Cycle.
+Be aware where the economy is in the current business cycle.